 Ball Valve Applications:

-Fuel and Gas Distribution: Ball valves are applicable in distribution systems.
-They control the flow from storage tanks to different locations.
+Fuel and Gas Distribution: Fuel and gas distribution systems require diligent and robust valves.
+Ball valves are efficient in managing flow to storage tanks at distinct locations.

 Working Mechanism: Plug Valve vs. Ball Valve.

 The valve opens when the ball rotates to set the hole with the pipe, and the fluid can flow through.
-When the ball rotates to block the hole, the valve closes and ceases the flow.
+When the ball turns to block the hole, the ball valve works to close and ceases the flow.

 Types of Ball Valve.